LaunchCodeEducation/skills-back-end-java/objectives/README.md

 ### Class 6

 - Call instance methods of an object
-- Create new instances of a class using constructors
-- Write constructors to properly initialize class instances
-- Describe and use constructer overloading
-- Describe the default constructor, including when and how it will be provided for a given class
-- Use `this()` to invoke one constructor from within another in the same class
 - Define and call static methods
 - Explain why instance variables may not be referenced within static methods
 - Write a custom `toString` method for a given class